Protect data on your Mac with FileVault

 To set up FileVault, you must be an administrator.
 When you turn on FileVault, you choose how you want to unlock your startup disk if you ever forget your password:

-Recovery key: The key is a string of letters and numbers that’s created for you—keep a copy of the key somewhere other than your encrypted startup disk.
-If you write the key down, be sure to exactly copy the letters and numbers shown.
-Then keep the key somewhere safe that you’ll remember—but not in the same physical location as your Mac, where it can be discovered.
+Recovery key: The key is a string of letters and numbers that’s created for you — keep a copy of the key somewhere other than your encrypted startup disk.
+If you write the key down, make sure you copy the letters and numbers shown exactly.
+Then keep the key somewhere safe that you’ll remember — but not in the same physical location as your Mac, where it can be discovered.
 If your Mac is at a business or school, your institution can also set a recovery key to unlock it.

 WARNING: Don’t forget your recovery key.
 If you turn on FileVault and then forget your login password and can’t reset it, and you also forget your recovery key, you won’t be able to log in, and your files and settings will be lost forever.